On a Merton Problem with Irreversible Healthcare Investment: Discussion and Conclusions

-In this paper, we study a consumption/portfolio problem in which the agent can also choose the time at which making an irreversible precautionary investment into health, thus facing a trade-off between a costly health investment and the reduction of her mortality rate.
-The optimization problem is formulated as a stochastic control-stopping problem over a random time horizon, which contains two state variables: Wealth and health capital.
+In this paper, we study a consumption/portfolio problem in which the agent can also choose the time at which to make an irreversible precautionary investment in health, thus facing a trade-off between a costly health investment and a reduction in her force of mortality.
+The optimization problem is formulated as a stochastic control-stopping problem over a random time horizon, with two state variables: wealth and health capital.

-We first transform by martingale and duality methods the original problem into its dual problem, which is a finite time-horizon two-dimensional optimal stopping problem.
-We then study its optimal stopping problem by probabilistic arguments.
-Due to the lack of monotonicity of the optimal stopping boundary, we prove the boundary's Lipschitz-continuity in order to deduce regularity properties of the optimal stopping problem's value function.
-Furthermore, we provide an integral equation uniquely characterizing of optimal boundary.
-Finally, we obtain the optimal strategies in terms of the primal variables and show that the agent invests in health optimally whenever her wealth reaches a boundary surface, which depends on the agent's age and health capital.
+We first transform the original problem, by martingale and duality methods, into its dual problem, which is an {infinite-horizon} two-dimensional optimal stopping problem.
+We then study this optimal stopping problem by probabilistic arguments.
+Due to the lack of monotonicity of the optimal stopping boundary, we establish the regularity properties needed to represent the stopping region by an upper-semicontinuous boundary and to characterize it through a nonlinear integral equation.
+Finally, we obtain the optimal strategies in terms of the primal variables and show that the agent optimally invests in health whenever her wealth reaches a boundary curve that depends on her health capital.

-There are many directions towards this work can be generalized and further investigated.
-A further immediate question regards the possibility of studying not only when it is optimal to invest into health, but also how much.
-Like in consumption choices (see \cite{hindy1993optimal} and \cite{bank2001optimal}), the agent can invest in health at ``gulps'' at any moment, as well as at finite rates over intervals.
-Therefore, we can model the health investment $I_t$---representing the cumulative amount of health investment paid from time zero up to $t$---as a singular control and study the corresponding optimal health investment strategy under a stochastic regular-singular control framework.
-We leave this fascinating and challenging research question for future research.
+We now compare our framework and findings with those of \cite{hugonnier2013health}, \cite{guasoni2019consumption}, and \cite{aurand2021mortality}.
+The influential work of \cite{hugonnier2013health} develops a comprehensive model of optimal consumption, portfolio allocation, health investment, and insurance, supported by detailed empirical calibration.
+Our model is inspired by this line of research but shifts the focus to a distinct dimension: we emphasize the \textit{timing} of healthcare investment decisions, rather than the continuous adjustment of spending intensity.

+The recent contributions by \cite{guasoni2019consumption} and \cite{aurand2021mortality} further advance the mathematical foundations of health-related decision-making under uncertainty.
+Their rigorous stochastic control models provide important benchmarks, especially in settings without an explicit health capital state variable.
+In contrast, our model incorporates health capital as a dynamic state and adopts a control-stopping framework to study threshold-based investment behavior.
+This setup captures the timing of {threshold-triggered health-spending decisions}, which are empirically relevant but difficult to represent within standard continuous-control formulations.